-It is the opinion of the ASRT based on evidentiary documentation and where federal or state law and/or institutional policy permits that:
+It is the opinion of the ASRT based on evidentiary documentation and where statutes, regulations, accreditation standards and institutional policies permit that:

-Medical imaging and radiation therapy professionals can access and/or use an FDA approved:
+Medical imaging and radiation therapy professionals can access or use an FDA approved:

 - 1. Peripherally inserted central catheter (PICC) line by inserting an approved connective device.
 The PICC line must be designated for use with power injectors.
 Manufacturer guidelines regarding infusion rate and pressure must be followed. - 2.
 Port by inserting an approved non coring needle.
 The port must be designated for use with power injectors.
 Manufacturer guidelines regarding infusion rate and pressure must be followed.